django/asgi_ipc/README.rst

 based on the channel name, and supports both globbing and regular expressions.

-It should be a dict mapping channel name pattern to desired capacity; if the dict key is a string, it's intepreted as a glob, while if it's a compiled ``re`` object, it's treated as a regular expression.
+It should be a dict mapping channel name pattern to desired capacity; if the dict key is a string, it's interpreted as a glob, while if it's a compiled ``re`` object, it's treated as a regular expression.

 This example sets ``http.request`` to 200, all ``http.response!`` channels